folhascadentes/mamao-app/README.md

 Here's a brief explanation of each field:

-- language: The name of the sign language in which the sign is used.
+- **language**: The name of the sign language in which the sign is used.
-- token: A unique identifier for the sign.
+- **token**: A unique identifier for the sign.
-- steps: This field represents the sequence of actions that compose the sign.
+- **steps**: This field represents the sequence of actions that compose the sign.
 It includes the following subfields:
-  - start: Details about the initial handshape, location and/or orientation for the sign.
+  - **start**: Details about the initial handshape, location and/or orientation for the sign.
-  - movement: Details about any movements that are part of the sign.
+  - **movement**: Details about any movements that are part of the sign.
-  - end: Details about the final handshape, location and/or orientation for the sign.
+  - **end**: Details about the final handshape, location and/or orientation for the sign.

 ### `start` & `end`